pedrovinicio/EatMe/README.md

 - Show a progress bar while making the server request.
 On the current UI, the user has no feedback that something is happening.
+- Separate the list_food_item_layout.xml into 3 layouts.
+One for the front face, another one for the back face, and the   last one that will be the container that includes both.
 - Customize the save button appearance.
 - Customize launcher icon appearance.